-11. FINANCIAL INSTRUMENTS
+9. FINANCIAL INSTRUMENTS

-The Company's financial instruments include cash and cash equivalents, restricted cash (as at December 31, 2015), accounts and other receivables, accounts payable, accrued liabilities and the Unsecured Convertible Loan.
+The Company's financial instruments include cash and cash equivalents, accounts and other receivables, accounts payable, accrued liabilities and the Unsecured Convertible Loan.

 The Company has classified its financial assets and liabilities carried at fair value through profit and loss into the following levels (as discussed in Note 2) as follows: